macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  The Hound laughed.
 "She has you there."

  Joffrey was beaten.
 "Very well.
 Even my brother couldn't tilt any worse than these others.
-Master, bring out the quintain,

------------------------ Page 15-----------------------

-                                     14

-Tommen wants to be a gnat."
+Master, bring out the quintain, Tommen wants to be a gnat."

  Tommen gave a shout of joy and ran off to be readied, his chubby little legs pumping hard.
 "Luck," Sansa called to him.

  They set up the quintain at the far end of the lists while the prince's pony was being saddled.
-Tommen's opponent was a

-child-sized leather warrior stuffed with straw and mounted on a pivot, with a shield in one hand and a padded mace in the
+Tommen's opponent was a child-sized leather warrior stuffed with straw and mounted on a pivot, with a shield in one hand and a padded mace in the other.

-other.
 Someone had fastened a pair of antlers to the knight's head.
-Joffrey's father King Robert had worn antlers on his helm,

-Sansa remembered . . . but so did his uncle Lord Renly, Robert's brother, who had turned traitor and crowned himself king.
+Joffrey's father King Robert had worn antlers on his helm, Sansa remembered . . . but so did his uncle Lord Renly, Robert's brother, who had turned traitor and crowned himself king.

  A pair of squires buckled the prince into his ornate silver-and-crimson armor.
-A tall plume of red feathers sprouted from the

-crest of his helm, and the lion of Lannister and crowned stag of Baratheon frolicked together on his shield.
-The squires helped

-him mount, and Ser Aron Santagar, the Red Keep's master-at-arms, stepped forward and handed Tommen a blunted silver

-longsword with a leaf-shaped blade, crafted to fit an eight-year-old hand.
+A tall plume of red feathers sprouted from the crest of his helm, and the lion of Lannister and crowned stag of Baratheon frolicked together on his shield.
+The squires helped him mount, and Ser Aron Santagar, the Red Keep's master-at-arms, stepped forward and handed Tommen a blunted silver longsword with a leaf-shaped blade, crafted to fit an eight-year-old hand.

  Tommen raised the blade high.
-"Casterly Rock!" he shouted in a high boyish voice as he put his heels into his pony and

-started across the hard-packed dirt at the quintain.
-Lady Tanda and Lord Gyles started a ragged cheer, and Sansa added her

-voice to theirs.
+"Casterly Rock!" he shouted in a high boyish voice as he put his heels into his pony and started across the hard-packed dirt at the quintain.
+Lady Tanda and Lord Gyles started a ragged cheer, and Sansa added her voice to theirs.
 The king brooded in silence.

- Tommen got his pony up to a brisk trot, waved his sword vigorously, and struck the knight's shield a solid blow as he went
+ Tommen got his pony up to a brisk trot, waved his sword vigorously, and struck the knight's shield a solid blow as he went by.

-by.
 The quintain spun, the padded mace flying around to give the prince a mighty whack in the back of his head.
-Tommen

-spilled from the saddle, his new armor rattling like a bag of old pots as he hit the ground.
-His sword went flying, his pony

-cantered away across the bailey, and a great gale of derision went up.
+Tommen spilled from the saddle, his new armor rattling like a bag of old pots as he hit the ground.
+His sword went flying, his pony cantered away across the bailey, and a great gale of derision went up.
 King Joffrey laughed longest and loudest of all.

  "Oh," Princess Myrcella cried.
 She scrambled out of the box and ran to her little brother.

  Sansa found herself possessed of a queer giddy courage.
 "You should go with her," she told the king.
-"Your brother might
+"Your brother might be hurt."

-be hurt."

  Joffrey shrugged.
 "What if he is?"